ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

 If no xgmi argument is provided, all xgmi information will be displayed.

 XGMI arguments:
-  -h, --help                  show this help message and exit -g, --gpu GPU [GPU ...]
+  -h, --help               show this help message and exit -m, --metric             Metric XGMI information
+  -l, --link-status        XGMI Link Status information

+Device Arguments:
+  -g, --gpu GPU [GPU ...]
 Select a GPU ID, BDF, or UUID from the possible choices:
                               ID: 0 | BDF: 0000:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
                               ID: 1 | BDF: 0001:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX